Jennifer Peña: Personal life

-In April 2007, Peña announced on her official message board that she was engaged to Puerto Rican singer-songwriter Obie Bermúdez, and that they were expecting their first child.
+In April 2007, Peña announced her engagement to Puerto Rican singer-songwriter Obie Bermúdez, and that they were expecting their first child.
 They shared their good news again during an appearance on April 26, 2007, edition of "Mi TRL" on MTV Tr3s.
 The couple was married in a private ceremony in her home state of Texas on June 3, 2007.
 The couple welcomed their first child, a son, in November 2007.
 She later had a daughter, and third child in 2019.
-Currently Peña resides in Texas along with her husband.

-Peña has taken up Christian music and has received a lot of praise for giving praise.
-She is currently singing at Church Unlimited.
+Jennifer and her husband formally separated in 2023 and the divorce was final in 2024.
+Which has led her return to music after a long hiatus.
+Peña, before the divorce and separation, had joined Church Unlimited's Praise & Worship team where she was welcomed and loved.
+Separation with the church ended abruptly years after her dedication to the church, with Jennifer having plans of returning to Tejano Music while continuing to have the love and passion of God in her heart.
+In 2024, Peña started a tour alongside Grupo Siggno named "Casate Conmigo" Tour.
+In 2024, Jennifer along with Los Inquietos del Vallenato released “Nunca Niegues Que Te Amo”.
+Currently Peña resides in Texas and is planning an international tour].